IBM/merlin-docs/docs/workshop2/05_build.md

 Standard process is:

-1. Show change in Git view
+1. Show change in Source Control view
 2. See compare
 3. Stage change
 4. Commit